brooth/jeta-site/mysite/home/markdown/inject.md

 <div class="alert alert-success" role="alert">
 Note that the injection expression must match to the entity construction, i.e. you can't inject an entity without meta factory if there is no empty constructor for, otherwise the code won't be compiled.
-This aspect makes <code>Jeta DI</code> more helpful for development, so, if the code is compiled it should work properly.
+This aspect makes <code>Jeta DI</code> more helpful for development, so if the code is compiled it should work properly.
 </div>